 Chekhov's Gun: In the beginning of the film, Lupin mentions that he's heard rumors of Dalune still pulling strings in the underground syndicate, despite his condition.
 Might wanna keep that in mind.... see directly below.

-Special mention goes to Bultokari for managing to stay hidden in a hostile work environment for so long without being found out!
+Special mention goes to Bultokari for working in a hostile work environment with the Igo while secretly being a Gelt for so long without being found out!

 Disproportionate Retribution: Goemon may have his principals and all, but it seems pretty unreasonable to want to kill Sadachiyo, just because he's made a career out of his skills, rather than HOW he's chosen to use those skills.
+Not to mention hypocritical when you remember that Goemon was also a Professional Killer before joining Lupin.
+Perhaps he found his past job shameful?
 Sadachiyo even calls him out on it.

 Goemon: "We used to train together, now you've sold your skills to satisfy your greed.
 I won't allow it."